When you take the time to do research, you’ll learn things you didn’t know, some of which you can use to your advantage.

 Direct selling companies have three types of competitors:

-- Traditional retail or internet-based companies who sell the same or similar products or services
+- Traditional retail or internet-based companies that sell the same or similar products or services

 - Direct selling companies who sell the same or similar products or services

-- Direct selling companies who offer other income opportunities
+- Direct selling companies that offer other income opportunities

 The first step in competitive research is to identify the companies you decide are your primary competitors.

 Don’t feel like you need to identify them all, because that is impossible.
 Instead, identify at most ten of them.